kfsworks/animeplus_dl/README.md

 About
 -----
-Animeplus.tv Download Script downloads anime episodes and movies.
+This Animeplus.tv download Script downloads anime episodes and movies.
 In case of movies, multiple video files will be downloaded.
-All that is required is the link where the videos are hosted and played.
+All that is required is the link(from animeplus.tv) where the videos are hosted and played.

 Dependencies
 ------------

   * Python3
   * BeautifulSoup (``pip install beautifulsoup4``)
-  * downloads (``pip install downloads``)

 Tested on Ubuntu Linux and Windows.
 It should work on any Linux, OS X, or Windows machine as long as the dependencies are installed.